alexdesousa/ayesql/README.md

 - Work out-of-the-box with PostgreSQL using [Ecto](https://github.com/elixir-ecto/ecto_sql) or [Postgrex](https://github.com/elixir-ecto/postgrex).
-- Work out-of-the-box woth DuckDB using [Duckdbex](https://github.com/AlexR2D2/duckdbex).
+- Work out-of-the-box with DuckDB using [Duckdbex](https://github.com/AlexR2D2/duckdbex).

 If you want to know more about AyeSQL: